timrabl/docker-dokuwiki/README.md

 # What is this ?
-This the repository for the automated [Dockerhub](https://hub.docker.com/r/timrabl/dokuwiki "timrabl/dokuwiki on dockerhub.com") build.
+This is the repository for the automated [Dockerhub](https://hub.docker.com/r/timrabl/dokuwiki "timrabl/dokuwiki on dockerhub.com") build.
 The automatic build process in the dockerhub builds the docker images which provides a dokuwiki instalation on an apache web server in an alpine linux docker container.
 In addition, functionalities such as TLS/SSL, LDAP